 Occupational employment and wage statistics (OEWS)

 OES is a program of the U.S. Department of Labor, Bureau of Labor Statistics (BLS).
 This federal-state cooperative program produces employment and wage estimates for nearly 840 occupations.
 Each year, the Employment Security Department’s Data Architecture, Transformation and Analytics (DATA) Division compiles occupational employment and wage estimates for Washington state.
-These data are displayed statewide, by metropolitan division (MD), metropolitan statistical area (MSA) and nonmetropolitan area (NMA).
-Data can also be displayed by county using the link below.
+These data are displayed statewide, by metropolitan statistical area (MSA) and nonmetropolitan area (NMA).
 All data are at the cross-industry level.

 The source of the occupation and wage estimates and technical notes